jaironagarro/stackedit/Framework documentation.md

 Finally the user should run the MainTest file to be prompted about any variable that is needed for the program to finish.

-Once the program has finished, in the "./classes/out" folder under target in the root project folder should contain a folder for each CLR that was input to the postman test generation.
+Once the program has finished, in the "./classes/out" folder under target in the root project folder should be a folder for each CLR that was input to the postman test generation.
 Each folder should contain  two files that has the name of the CLR and a trailing "-pre" and "-post".
 The "pre" file is the one which contents should go into the Pre-request Script tab of the postman request and the "test" file contents should go into the Tests tab of the postman request.

+Remember that in order to function properly the Body tab in the postman test should be on
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTI3NDYzNiw4MzEzNTY2ODJdfQ==
+eyJoaXN0b3J5IjpbLTQ4NTM1ODEzOSw4MzEzNTY2ODJdfQ==
 -->